Ballynahinch, County Down: History

 The Society of United Irishmen launched a rebellion in 1798.
 It began in Leinster and quickly spread to Ulster.
 The United Irishmen had been founded in 1791 by liberal Protestants in Belfast.
 Its goal was to unite Catholics and Protestants and make Ireland an independent republic.
 Although its membership was mainly Catholic, many of its leaders and members in northeast Ulster were Protestant.
 The Battle of Ballynahinch began on 12 June 1798, when about 4,000 United Irishmen stationed at Ballynahinch were attacked by a government force led by George Nugent.
 Nugent's forces bombarded the town with cannon for a full day until the United Irishmen retreated.
 Following this, the victorious troops burnt sixty-three houses in Ballynahinch and its hinterland.
 The commander of the United Irishmen, Henry Munro, was betrayed, captured and executed shortly after.

 Montalto and Ballynahinch was sold in 1802 to David Ker Esq. who took advantage of the rising fashion for 'taking the waters' amongst tourists with money and developed the medicinal spa wells just over two miles outside the town.
 The village continued to expand thereafter.
 In mid-1920, the Royal Irish Constabulary (RIC) barracks at Ballynahinch was subject to a bomb attack by the Irish Republican Army (IRA).
 On 16 October 1986 Terence Mullan age 31 and Kathleen Mullan age 79, both Catholic civilians, were shot dead by the Ulster Freedom Fighters at their home, Dromore Road, Ballynahinch.
 Then British Prime Minister John Major visited Ballynahinch in December 1996.
 Ballynahinch is the site of Montalto Estate, Montalto House and The Carriage Rooms.
 The latter of which was the setting for Disney's The Lodge.

 Demography

+Ballynahinch is classified as a Small Town by the NI Statistics and Research Agency (NISRA) (i.e. with population between 4,500 and 10,000).

+2021 census

+On census day (21 March 2021) there were 6,164 people living in Ballynahinch.
+Of these: